Seen on:

 Why was the fight filled with racial undertones?
 Boxing has always been tribal.
 Is that bad?
 I don’t think so.
 The issue with this fight was neither boxer was a racist, but the promoters and managers did everything they could to make it about a racial divide in America.

-The racial tension in this fight was caused by Don King who represented Holmes, and Dennis Rappaport and Mike Jones, managers of Cooney – and known as the wacko twins.
+The racial tension in this fight was caused by Don King, who represented Holmes, and Dennis Rappaport and Mike Jones, managers of Cooney – and known as the wacko twins.
 The twins did a great job putting Cooney in a position to make a boatload of money.
 They negotiated a 50/50 split.
 Cooney made 10 million dollars.

 But as far as getting him ready to fight Holmes, they did a terrible job.

 Cooney had won his first 25 fights, 22 by knockout.
-Some were names like Ron Lyle and Ken Norton, but they were both past their primes.
+Some were names like Ron Lyle and Ken Norton, but they were past their prime.
 Cooney was a great amateur.
 He won multiple New York Golden Gloves titles.
 Cooney almost fought WBA champion Mike Weaver in the summer of 1981.
 Weaver wanted the fight.
-He’d make three million dollars, instead of the 750,000 offered to throw hands with James Tillis.
+He’d make three million dollars instead of the 750,000 offered to throw hands with James Tillis.
 Then, the WBA intervened.
 They threatened to strip Weaver of the title if he failed to fight Tillis.
 Weaver relented to keep from getting stripped of the title.

-Even with the huge public interest, the fight’s promoters couldn’t resist stoking the racial passions.
+Even with the enormous public interest, the fight’s promoters couldn’t resist stoking the racial passions.
 “This is a white and black fight,” barked Don King, Holmes’s brilliant and amoral promoter.
 “Any way you look at it, you cannot change that.
 Gerry Cooney: Irish, white, Catholic.”

 Jones and Rappaport fanned the flames, “I do not respect Larry Holmes as a human being,” Rappaport said.
 “I don’t think he’s carried the championship with dignity.”

 They pushed Cooney, with little subtlety, as White America’s champion.
-“He’s not the white man, he’s the right man,” Rappaport liked to say—combining racial appeal with racial deniability in one neat phrase.
+“He’s not the white man; he’s the right man,” Rappaport liked to say—combining racial appeal with racial deniability in one neat phrase.

-No matter how you cut it, Rappaport was a scumbag to say things like that about Holmes who had always been a hard-working and intelligent fighter.
-If there is somebody to not respect as a human being it would be Rappaport, not Holmes.
+No matter how you cut it, Rappaport was a scumbag to say things like that about Holmes, who had always been a hard-working and intelligent fighter.
+If there is somebody to not respect as a human being, it would be Rappaport, not Holmes.

 Holmes began receiving death threats in the run-up to the fight, some of which came over his home phone: “Don’t start your car tomorrow, nigger.”